 When the injury first happens, you can apply first aid to your knee:

-- Raise your leg above the level of your heart.
+- While lying down, prop up your leg so that it is above the level of your heart.

 - Put ice on it.